 Tom McGrath, Co-Chair - I was born in Milwaukee.
 I spent four years in the Navy as a Electronics Technician ( three years of which were on a Destroyer) in the 1960's.
 Upon leaving the Navy, I went to work for a large Computer Corporation as a technician in Milwaukee. - I moved to Wausau in 1979 and raised four children (all of which, now live out of the state).
 Currently I am divorced, and I am now retired from the Computer Corporation. - I became involved in the "Northwoods Peace Fellowship" through friends in Wausau over the last couple of years and through that became aware of WNPJ.
 Over the years I have become quite disillusioned with the current administration in Washington; since I seem to disagree with them on just about every issue.
 Over the years, I've become quite aware of the amount of corruption in government, the ineptness of the current administration in Washington, and the lack of integrity among our politicians. - I am hoping to affect some of these issues by becoming more socially/politically active.
 It is a never ending learning process.

-Barb Munson, Co-Secretary - A member of the Oneida Tribe of Indians of Wisconsin.
+Barb Munson, Co-Chair - A member of the Oneida Tribe of Indians of Wisconsin.
 Barbara is a member of the Wisconsin Arts Board and is spokesperson for Wisconsin Indian Education Association’s ‘Indian’ Mascot and Logo Taskforce.
 The taskforce successfully campaigned for the enactment of landmark civil rights legislation in 2010 that is leading to the elimination of race-based Indian nicknames, logos and mascots from Wisconsin Public Schools.
 Barbara received the 2010 Community Shares Sally Sunde Family Advocate Award and the 2011 ACLU-WI Eunice Z. Edgar Lifetime Achievement Award for her work as an activist regarding this issue.
 Barbara also has a history of environmental activism and has leant support to a number of environmental causes affecting Wisconsin Tribes.

-Liz Bruno, Co-Secretary - Liz is a young white lady embracing a life in transition.
+Liz Bruno, Secretary - Liz is a young white lady embracing a life in transition.
 She prioritizes learning about her own privilege and place in the world by listening with an open heart, growing connections, sharing life stories, and supporting the leadership of others while building her own leadership in this struggle for justice.
 Liz's deepening faith in the earth fuels her work toward racial justice and social change.
 Liz directly engages with this work as a collective member of Groundwork, a white anti-racist collective that works in accountability to people of color.